Achelous River: Dams

 There are five dams on the river.
 From upstream to downstream there is the Mesochora Dam which was completed in 2001 but has not impounded its reservoir.
 Below that is the Sykia Dam which is partly constructed.
 Further down is the Kremasta (1965), Kastraki (1969) and Stratos Dams (1989).

+Activities

+Rafting activities in the river usually take place during spring time with Class 2-3 passages.
+The most common run begins in Mesochora dam and finishes in Terpna village.

+Canoeing is practiced in the lower part of the river after the Stratos dam until the mouth of the river in the Ionian sea, mostly during summer and autumn.
+The best route for canoeing is between Pentalofo village and Neochori.